With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreHilltop Residential Youth Services is one of mental health facilities in Grand Junction, Colorado, located at 1405 Wellington Avenue, 81501 zip code.
 Hilltop Residential Youth Services provides residential treatment.
-Hilltop Residential Youth Services provides individual psychotherapy, psychotropic medication and trauma therapy to children / adolescents.
-Hilltop Residential Youth Services also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
-Additional services provided at Hilltop Residential Youth Services include case management, suicide prevention services and education services.
+Hilltop Residential Youth Services provides behavior modification, psychotropic medication and trauma therapy to children / adolescents.
+Hilltop Residential Youth Services also supports children/adolescents with serious emotional disturbance, people with trauma and people with PTSD.
+Additional services provided at Hilltop Residential Youth Services include suicide prevention services, family psychoeducation and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.